Nigel Miller - Co-chair

 They grow 440 ha winter wheat, 60 ha rye for AD plant, 110 ha spring barley, 160 ha winter and spring oats, 150 ha potatoes as well as calabrese, vining peas and energy beet.

 Robert farms at Castle Sinniness and associated farms near Glenluce in South-West Scotland.
 The farming enterprise comprises 240 ha of grassland on the coast, stocked with suckler cows, 500-800 growing cattle, 300 finishing cattle and Roussin sheep.
 Robert utilises a paddock grazing system, with the focus on home grown forage.
 Robert sits on the Simplification Taskforce for Scottish Government for CAP reform.
 He was a former member of the Scottish Cattle Industry Group (SCIG) for QMS, was the host farmer for Agrii’s first Forage iFarm and is a 2015 Nuffield Scholar.
 The title of his Nuffield study was ‘Efficiency Gains Through Improved Beef Genetics’.
-Robert is married to Claire and has a 4 year old daughter and 6 month old son.
+Robert is married to Claire and and has two young children.

 Deborah J. Long